Towphy/AccountCreator/README.md

 You can use the ip address to make sure you can only make one account per device to prevent the Database spam attacks.

+# When Logging In:

+The database searches for the username inputed to see if it exist.
+If it does exist it sees if the password specified is the same as the password connected to the account.

+# What You Can Do With This:

+You can add this do almost everything.
+You can set it so it saves points, a company name, email, etc.